 Reviews of seven of the best full-auto Nerf blasters, ranked on performance, magazine capacity, design, and that classic machine-gun feel.

 Fully automatic Nerf blasters pack serious firepower and style.
-They’re built for fast-paced battles and nonstop fun, even if they’re not always the most practical choice and need batteries to run.
+They’re built for fast-paced battles and nonstop fun, even if they’re not always the most practical choice and need batteries to function.

-Every Nerf fan should own at least one of these flywheel-powered blasters with acceleration triggers.
-Below, we’ve rounded up the seven best full-auto Nerf guns available right now.
+In my view, every Nerf fan should own at least one of these flywheel-powered blasters with acceleration triggers.
+Below, I’ve rounded up the seven best full-auto Nerf guns available right now.

 What Qualifies as a Full-Auto Nerf Blaster?

-Fully automatic Nerf blasters are battery-powered guns that fire continuously when you hold down the trigger.
+Fully automatic Nerf blasters are battery-powered guns that fire continuously when the trigger is held down.
 They’re also called motorized or machine Nerf guns.

 Inside each blaster is a flywheel system, powered by batteries, that launches the darts.
 To engage it, you’ll usually need a separate acceleration trigger or a simple on/off switch.